denten-books/plain-text/2-device.md

 authors conclude [@bumstead_telegraphy_1916, 12].

-Along with hundreds of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
-The automated telegraph, driven by ticker tape and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
-These machines are able read and
-write: they ingest tape and they are capable of converting extrinsic symbols into intrinsic machine states.
+Along with hundreds of similar inventions patented around the turn of the twentieth century, the Bumstead brothers describe a mechanism that could function as a Turing machine with little modification.
+The automated telegraph, driven by ticker tape and connected to a printer, contains all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
+These machines are able read and write: they ingest tape and they are capable of converting extrinsic symbols into intrinsic machine states.
 By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
 He wrote also that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
 For the automated telegraph, control code and the message are one.
 The mechanism interprets some signals as data to be manipulated and other signals as control code the rules of data manipulation.
 The first type of code holds "significance" for humans, where the second for the mechanism itself.
 The mechanism "transmits intelligence" in the sense of rarefying machine states; it "interprets" in the sense of mechanical embodiment.

 By 1936, when Turing published his paper on computable numbers, these inventions did not merely anticipate the modern computer, they were brought to